 - Keel base clear in young individuals (see photograph below), but changes with age from light brown to dark yellowish-brown (see title illustration)

 - Shell transparent in small to moderate sized individuals (see photograph below), becoming faintly yellow in large specimens (Richter, 1993)

 - Eyes type b; with a transverse slit in the distal pigmented tissue (see photograph below)

 - Radula large, with the number of tooth rows limited to about 60 (Richter, 1993)

 - Lateral teeth tall

 - Marginal teeth sexually dimorphic (Richter, 1993).
-Male teeth shaped as sharply-bent hooks, with the result that they are much shorter than the respective lateral teeth (see SEM on left below).
-In females (SEM on right below) the marginal teeth are longer and less sharply curved
+In adult radulae marginal teeth of males shaped as sharply-bent hooks, with the result that they are much shorter than the respective lateral teeth.
+In females the marginal teeth are longer and less sharply curved (see photographs below)

 Richter, G. 1961.
-Die Radula der Atlantiden (Heteropoda, Prosobranchia) und ihre Bedeutung für die Systematik und Evolution der Famiie.
-Zeitschrift für Morphologie und Ökologie das Tiere 50: 163-238.
+Die Radula der Atlantiden (Heteropoda, Prosobranchia) und ihre Bedeutung f?r die Systematik und Evolution der Famiie.
+Zeitschrift f?r Morphologie und ?kologie das Tiere 50: 163-238.